 - Determine grades for assignments and for overall achievement in class.
 Provide appropriate documentation of grades to students and department as appropriate.

-- Utilize digital and electronic platforms such as Blackboard and Chalk & Wire in instruction, record keeping, and data collection purposes.
+- Utilize digital and electronic platforms such as Blackboard and Chalk & Wire to promote effective instruction, accurate record keeping, and data collection.

-- Conduct appropriate research to enhance general body of knowledge and provide publication opportunities.
+- Conduct appropriate research to enhance general body of knowledge and provide for publication opportunities.